ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 Here, Snipcart and Stripe have comparable offerings.
 Both services offer live chat with fast response from the support staff.
 I've found the documentation easy to navigate through and well written with plenty of code examples.

-One thing I liked about Stripe is their searchable knowledge base whereas Snipcart only offers a regular F.A.Q. but once again, this is only personal preference and shouldn't affect your decision.
+One thing I liked about Stripe is their searchable knowledge base.
+Snipcart only offers a regular F.A.Q. but once again, this is only personal preference and shouldn't affect your decision.

 ## Integrations